rsaenzi/Architectural-Pattern-DBAV/README.md

 ![Access Controllers](https://cloud.githubusercontent.com/assets/2594928/18102670/fcb859aa-6eb8-11e6-9978-545818412cc2.png)

 So, it is natural that an app have a way of control the access to those capabilities, a wrapper for each one, that provides a consistent and unified way to use them.
-In DBAV each wrapper is called an **Access Controller**.
+In MultiGraph each wrapper is called an **Access Controller**.

 A mobile app gets data, most of the time associated to a user, does some processing and sends back the results, most of the time to the screen, using one or many OS capabilities in a specific logical flow: